jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 ) <fig_19>

-An analysis of @fig_19 reveals that the aforementioned $20 "mJ"$ energy from a static discharge exceeds the minimum ignition energy threshold for an appropriate hydrogen-air composition.
-Comparing hydrogen to methane and propane, two key observations emerge: hydrogen not only exhibits lower ignition energy levels than methane but also demonstrates flammability across a substantially wider range of air-fuel mixtures.
 To promote deeper understanding, it is essential to define two critical technical terms:

 1. *Flash point*: For a flammable liquid, this refers to the lowest temperature at which, under specified conditions, sufficient vapors are produced to form an ignitable vapor/air mixture above the liquid surface upon external ignition.
 Notably, if the ignition source is removed, the flames extinguish @Klell2018 @Klell2023.

 2. *Ignition temperature*: This denotes the lowest temperature at which spontaneous ignition of the fuel occurs in an open vessel @Klell2018 @Klell2023.

-It is important to note that in both cases, ignition can only occur if an appropriate proportion of air is present.
+Of particular relevance is that in both cases, ignition can only occur if an appropriate proportion of air is present.
 Comprehensive data on the ignition and explosion characteristics of hydrogen and other fuels are provided in @tab_24.

 #figure(
   table(